salihalammari/Inception/README.md

 * Simply we can say Docker is a container management service.

+⚙️ Types of issues Docker fixes
+A dependency is not compatible with your software version 😅 You already own the dependency but in a different version 😑 Your dependency does not exist on your OS 😓
+Your addiction crashes on launch 😮‍💨 etc…

+Docker is a tool that can package an application and its dependencies into an isolated container.

 ## What is a Docker container?

 A container is a standard unit of software that packages up code and all its dependenices so the application runs quickly and reliably from one computing environement to another.